Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Cycle-Trees and Proof of

 \subsection{$3$-Connected Instances}

-A \emph{path-tree} is a plane graph $G$ that can be augmented to a cycle-tree~$G'$ by adding an edge $e=(u,v)$ to its outer face.
-Suppose that, in a clockwise walk along the outer face of $G'$, edge $e$ is traversed from $u$ to $v$; then $u$ is the \emph{leftmost path-vertex} and $v$ is the \emph{rightmost path-vertex} of $G$.
+A \emph{path-tree} is a plane graph $G$ that can be augmented to a cycle-tree~$G'$ by adding an edge $e=(\ell,r)$ to its outer face. \Cref{fig:path-tree-a} shows an example of a path-tree where the edge $(\ell,r)$ is the dashed edge.
+Suppose that, in a clockwise walk along the outer face of $G'$, edge $e$ is traversed from $\ell$ to $r$; then $\ell$ is the \emph{leftmost path-vertex} and $v$ is the \emph{rightmost path-vertex} of $G$.
 All vertices in the outer face of $G'$ are \emph{path-vertices}, while the other vertices are \emph{tree-vertices}.
-Let $f$ be the internal face of $G'$ that contains edge $e$.
 The path induced by the path-vertices of $G$ is the \emph{path of $G$}.
 Analogously, the tree induced by the tree-vertices of $G$ is the \emph{tree of $G$}.
-The path-tree $G$ can be \emph{rooted} at any tree-vertex $\rho$ on the boundary of $f$; then vertex $\rho$ becomes the \emph{root} of $G$.
-If $G$ is rooted at $\rho$, then the tree of $G$ is also rooted at $\rho$.
-A rooted path-tree with root $\rho$, leftmost path-vertex $\ell$, and rightmost path-vertex $r$ is \emph{almost-$3$-connected} if it becomes $3$-connected by adding the edges $(\rho,\ell)$, $(\rho, r)$, and $(\ell, r)$, if missing.
+In \Cref{fig:path-tree} the path of $G$ is shown with white vertices and black solid edges, while the tree of $G$ is shown with black vertices and bold edges.
+Let $f$ be the internal face of $G'$ that contains edge $e$.
+The path-tree $G$ can be \emph{rooted} at any tree-vertex $\rho$ on the boundary of $f$; then vertex $\rho$ becomes the \emph{root} of $G$. \Cref{fig:path-tree-b} shows the path-tree of \Cref{fig:path-tree-a} rooted at a vertex $\rho$.
+If~$G$ is rooted at $\rho$, then the tree of $G$ is also rooted at $\rho$.
+A rooted path-tree with root~$\rho$, leftmost path-vertex $\ell$, and rightmost path-vertex $r$ is \emph{almost-$3$-connected} if it becomes $3$-connected by adding the edges $(\rho,\ell)$, $(\rho, r)$, and $(\ell, r)$, if missing.
+For example, the path-tree of \Cref{fig:path-tree} is almost-3-connected.